Exit problems for positive self-similar Markov processes with one-sided jumps: Scale functions for pssMp

-where the first expression must be understood in the limiting sense when $\alpha=0$. \end{lemma} The proof of this lemma is deferred to the next section (p.~\pageref{proof-conclusion}) where it will, of course independently, fall out naturally from the study of the two-sided exit problem.
+where the first expression appears only when $X$ has paths of finite variation and it must then further be understood in the limiting sense when $\alpha=0$. \end{lemma} The proof of this lemma is deferred to the next section (p.~\pageref{proof-conclusion}) where it will, of course independently, fall out naturally from the study of the two-sided exit problem.